University-of-Reading-Space-Science/HUXt/README.md

 ## Contact
 Please contact either [Mathew Owens](https://github.com/mathewjowens) or [Luke Barnard](https://github.com/lukebarnard).

-## Citation
+## Citations

+If you use HUXt in a publication or presentation, please cite the software using the Zenodo reference with DOI:[10.5281/zenodo.4889326](https://doi.org/10.5281/zenodo.4889326)

+To cite this project, including the scientific basis and functionality of HUXt, please use:

+Barnard and Owens.
+(2022), *HUXt - An open source, computationally efficient reduced-physics solar wind model, written in Python*, Frontiers in Physics [10.3389/fphy.2022.1005621](https://doi.org/10.3389/fphy.2022.1005621)

-Please cite this software as Owens et al. (2020),  *A Computationally Efficient, Time-Dependent Model of the Solar Wind for Use as a Surrogate to Three-Dimensional Numerical Magnetohydrodynamic Simulations*,  Sol Phys, DOI: [10.1007/s11207-020-01605-3](https://doi.org/10.1007/s11207-020-01605-3)
+Owens et al. (2020),  *A Computationally Efficient, Time-Dependent Model of the Solar Wind for Use as a Surrogate to Three-Dimensional Numerical Magnetohydrodynamic Simulations*,  Sol Phys, DOI:[10.1007/s11207-020-01605-3.svg](https://doi.org/10.1007/s11207-020-01605-3)